This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 Magnolia's Cumulus DAM Connector allows users to connect a Canto Cumulus DAM to Magnolia.
 Cumulus is popular, enterprise-grade digital asset management platform that offers digital rights management and many back-end connections, including Adobe Photoshop and InDesign and more.
 Visit Canto's Cumulus to learn more.

-You can use DAM content within a Magnolia website in a manner that resembles working with native Magnolia content.
-The Cumulus DAM Connector installs the Cumulus Asset app that allows users to browse assets in a remote (Cumulus) DAM.
+You can use Cumulus assets in a Magnolia website like you would use native Magnolia content.
+The Cumulus DAM Connector installs the Cumulus Asset app that allows you to browse assets in the remote (Cumulus) DAM.

 The Magnolia Cumulus DAM connector module comes with a working configuration pointing to a sandbox account provided by Canto cumulus to try out different assets with your Magnolia installation.